Spring Data JPA Specification Criteria Query with IN Clause Example

 This is a simple entity class that has only id and name.
 For example, regions may be Asia, USA, UK etc.

 A region may have multiple cases.
-So we have used annotation @OneToMany.
+So I have used annotation @OneToMany.

 package com.roytuts.spring.data.jpa.specification.criteria.in.clause.entity;